Woarna/Stats-Research-Design-ect/Basic descriptive Stats.md

 ![image](https://cdn.discordapp.com/attachments/928314217617043456/928328576313487400/unknown.png)
 ![image](https://cdn.discordapp.com/attachments/928314217617043456/928328948134330378/unknown.png)

-Where N is number of observations, X bar is the mean, and Delta Hat is standard deviation (For the delta hat standard deviation calculation, 1/N-1 is used over 1/N)
+Where N is number of observations, X bar is the mean, and Delta Hat is standard deviation (For the delta hat standard deviation calculation, 1/N-1 is used not 1/N)

 # Kurtosis